Skip to content

 Aggregation and Grouping Functions

 PromQL allows aggregating and grouping time series.
-Time series are grouped by a given set of labels, and then a given aggregation function is applied to each group.
-For example, the following query will return the total ingress traffic grouped by instance across all nodes with node_exporter installed:
+Time series are grouped by the given label set, and then the given aggregation function is applied to each group.
+For example, the following query will return the total ingress traffic grouped by instance on all nodes where node_exporter is installed:

 sum(rate(node:network_receive_bytes_total[5m])) by (instance)